Emeritus Fellow, Joint Quantum

 - 2004, Davisson-Germer Prize of the American Physical Society.
 Citation: For his pioneering studies of the theory of ultracold atomic collisions, and its applications to precision metrology and quantum gas dynamics.

 - 2004, NIST Samuel Wesley Stratton Award for outstanding scientific or engineering achievements in support of NIST objectives.
-Citation: For world-leading theoretical physics research in collisions fundamental to the laser cooling of atoms and Bose-Einstein condensation
+Citation: For world leading theoretical physics research in collisions fundamental to the laser cooling of atoms and Bose-Einstein condensation

 - 2005, Washington Academy of Sciences Annual Award for Work of Merit and Distinction in the Physical Sciences.
 Citation: For pioneering studies of the theory of ultracold atomic collisions and its numerous applications that continue to impact forefront research from Bose-Einstein condensation to atomic clocks.